tolarewaju3/eda-servicenow/README.md

 ![Decision environment](img/decision_environment.png)

 Next, we'll create an Event Stream.
 Event Streams are easy ways to capture events from external systems into Ansible.
-They are essentially server-side webhooks.
+This is the server-side webhook the ServiceNow will send events to.

-**First, create an Event Stream token.** In your ansible instance, select `Automation Decisions --> Infrastructure --> Credentials --> Create Credential`.
+**Create an Event Stream token.** Select `Automation Decisions --> Infrastructure --> Credentials --> Create Credential`.
 Use the following details.

 * **Name:** servicenow-credential
 * **Organization:** Default
 * **Credential type:** ServiceNow Event Stream
-* **Token:** GENERATE_A_RANDOM_TOKEN
+* **Token:** Generate a random token and write it down!
+We'll use it later

 Click Create Credential.

 ![Credential](img/credential.png)

-**Next, create an event stream** for ServiceNow to send events to.
-Select `Automation Decisions --> Event Streams --> Create Event Stream`.
+**Next, create the event stream.** Select `Automation Decisions --> Event Streams --> Create Event Stream`.
 Use the following details.

 * **Name:** servicenow
 * **Organization:** Default
 * **Event stream type:** ServiceNow Event Stream
 * **Credential:** servicenow-credential

 Click Create event stream.
-After it finishes, copy the webhook url as we'll use this later in ServiceNow.
+After it finishes, **copy the webhook url** as we'll use this later in ServiceNow.

 ![Event stream](img/event_stream.png)

-**Next, we'll create an AAP credential** so that our rulebook can call jobs on our Ansible controller.
+**Then, we'll create an AAP credential** so that our rulebook can call the password reset job on our Ansible controller.

 Select `Automation Decisions --> Infrastructure --> Credentials --> Create Credential`.
 Use the following details.